-- Allow sites that host secure information, like Office 365 or financial websites, to save your password or remember you.
-It's usually okay to remember your username but we do not recommend saving your password, especially when things use your YoteNet ID for sign in. - Access protected information or accounts from any public computers, like at a public library or business center. - Visit a website if your browser shows you a security or certificate warning.

-• Install software from a website you don't know or expect to install software.
+- Click on unknown or suspicious links sent to you via email. - Allow sites that host secure information, like Office 365 or financial websites, to save your password or remember you.
+It's usually okay to remember your username but we do not recommend saving your password, especially when things use your YoteNet ID for sign in. - Access protected information or accounts from any public computers, like at a public library or business center. - Visit a website if your browser shows you a security or certificate warning. - Install software from a website you don't know or expect to install software. - Provide/use your College login and password at unknown websites, Google G Suite (Docs, Sheets, etc.), Dropbox, Box, or iCloud Google docs.